 Bottle bird feeder

-Help introduce some birds into your garden this summer with this smart, and easy to make, bird feeder.
-Wooden spoons work as both seed dispensers and somewhere for your garden's wildlife to perch and catch some morning rays.
+Help introduce some birds into your garden this summer with this smart (and easy to make) bird feeder.
+Wooden spoons work as both seed dispensers and somewhere for your garden's wildlife to perch.

-Make sure to keep your bird feeder suspended high off the ground in case there are any interested cats or foxes lurking around.
+Make sure to keep your bird feeder suspended high off the ground, to keep it out of reach of other wildlife.
 What's more, making sure you can see the feeder from a kitchen or bedroom window means you get to see passing birds tuck into your offerings, too!

 - Empty 2L plastic bottle